ffakih5/Travelmate/README.md

 _GIVEN a travel dashboard with form inputs

 WHEN I search for a country
-THEN I am presented with an overview, currency, neighbours, travel advice, water quality and monthly average weather for that country
+<br>THEN I am presented with an overview, currency, neighbours, travel advice, water quality and monthly average weather for that country<br>

-WHEN I view the overview for that country
+WHEN I view the overview for that country<br>
-THEN I am presented with the Capital city, spoken languages and country code
+THEN I am presented with the Capital city, spoken languages and country code<br>
 WHEN I view the currency for that country
 THEN I am presented with a list of the top 10 currencies used in the world/exchanged.